porres/completion-plugin/README.md

 #### Development Guide

-I've written a [developtment guide](https://github.com/HenriAugusto/completion-plugin/blob/master/development%20guide.md) to make it easier to tackle on the code.
+There's a [development guide](https://github.com/porres/completion-plugin/blob/master/development%20guide.md) to make it easier to tackle on the code.

 #### Change log

-You can find it [here.](https://github.com/HenriAugusto/completion-plugin/blob/master/changelog.md)
+You can find it [here.](https://github.com/porres/completion-plugin/blob/master/changelog.md)